Application Evaluation Process

 Protecting your privacy

 In order to ensure privacy of information, we are unable to inform you of your wait list ranking or the status of individual applications.
-You will be notified of your status once the evaluation process has been completed.
+Once the evaluation process is complete, you will be notified of your status via the email address provided on your Dalhousie University Admission Application.

 Providing equal opportunities